santiment/academy/src/docs/san-tokens/how-to-buy-san-tokens/index.md

 #### Bancor

 The SAN token is available on [Bancor](https://app.bancor.network/trade?from=0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE&to=0x7C5A0CE9267ED19B22F8cae653F198e3E8daf098).
-Once you connect your Metamask, you can [purchase ETH on Bancor](https://app.bancor.network/fiat) using your credit card to swap for SAN Tokens afterward.
+Once you connect your Metamask, you can [purchase ETH on Bancor](https://app.bancor.network/fiat) using your credit card and then swap it for SAN Tokens.

 ![noborder](Bancor.png)

-### Decentralized exchange aggregators
+### Decentralized Exchange Aggregators

-You can use a decentralized exchange aggregator like [ParaSwap.io](http://app.paraswap.io/) or [1inch.exchange](https://1inch.exchange/) to get SAN tokens.
-Using an aggregator could sometimes give you a lower price than using an exchange directly.
+You can use a decentralized exchange aggregator like [ParaSwap.io](http://app.paraswap.io/) or [1inch.exchange](https://1inch.exchange/) to acquire SAN tokens.
+Using an aggregator may sometimes provide a better price than using an exchange directly.

 <mark>__Result of Step 3:__ Metamask wallet with SAN token balance</mark>

 ## What to do next?

-Now just [login with a MetaMask](https://app.santiment.net/login) account, which holds the SAN tokens.
-Alternatively, you can [connect your Sanbase](/san-tokens/how-to-stake-san/) account with your Metamask wallet in the settings.
+Now, simply [log in with a MetaMask](https://app.santiment.net/login) account that holds SAN tokens.
+Alternatively, you can [connect your Sanbase account](/san-tokens/how-to-stake-san/) with your MetaMask wallet in the settings.

-We'll detect the SAN you're holding and grant you access to our discounts, based on the amount of tokens you hold.
+We'll detect the SAN tokens you're holding and grant you access to our discounts, based on the amount of tokens you hold.

 <Resource title="Here are a few resources you can refer to:">
 🔮 [Connect a wallet to the Sanbase account](/san-tokens/connect-a-wallet-to-the-sanbase-account/)